m-bock/purescript-transit/README.md

 1. **Define the state machine** using **Transit**'s type-level DSL specification
 2. **Implement the update function** using `mkUpdate` with `match` clauses that the compiler verifies against the specification
-3. **Generate documentation** automatically—both state diagrams and transition tables—from the same specification
+3. **Generate documentation** automatically — both state diagrams and transition tables — from the same specification

 The key advantage is that your specification, implementation, and documentation all stay in sync because they share the same source of truth.
 The compiler ensures your code matches your specification, and your documentation is generated directly from it.